An early 19th century London pocket chronometer, in a fine yellow gold case, by a fine maker.

 MOVEMENT : Spring detent escapement, free sprung balance with helical hairspring and diamond end stone.
 Signed (Barraud’s, Cornhill, London) and numbered (702).

-All in excellent condition, though there is one tooth missing from the mainspring ratchet wheel.
+All in excellent condition.
 Running well, just losing about 4 seconds in 24 hours.

 DIAL : Cream enamel dial, signed and numbered as the movement.
 Subsidiary seconds dial.